 This question is often asked because people want to learn how to meditate and struggle with quieting their mind.
 Yet…they have a desire to connect with their guides and loved ones and want to seek answers while they are going through struggles in life.
 They also want to learn to trust their gut.

-Many times, when I am asked this question, I reflect to the Tibetan monks who have no partners, no children, no stressful career and no bills to pay.
+I reflect to the Tibetan monks who have no partners, no children, no stressful career and no bills to pay.
 They can sit in a lotus position and allow their minds to hear nothing.
 But, for the rest of us, we feel so guilty for even taking a moment of quiet time for ourselves.

 Our daily to do list never stops and taking extra time out of a day can be a challenge.
 The demands on most of us are constant and feeling guilty for taking time out complicates the purpose of meditation.
 Is this you?